Frequently Asked Questions

 Do students transfer to CJA from Chicago Public Schools or Catholic schools?

-Almost all of our students transferred to CJA from Chicago Public Schools.
-Chicago Jesuit Academy was designed to be an additional Catholic educational resource for young men who could not otherwise access a high-quality, faith-based education.
-We strive to work in careful partnership with the Archdiocese of Chicago and long-standing Catholic elementary schools on the West Side like St. Malachy, St. Catherine/St. Lucy and St. Angela in order to increase access to excellent, faith-based education on the West Side to students who could not otherwise afford it.
+Almost all of our students transfer to CJA from Chicago Public Schools.
+Chicago Jesuit Academy was designed to be an additional Catholic educational resource for students who could not otherwise access a high-quality, faith-based education.
+We strive to work in careful partnership with the Archdiocese of Chicago and long-standing Catholic elementary schools like St. Malachy, St. Catherine/St. Lucy and St. Angela in order to increase access to excellent, faith-based education to students who could not otherwise afford it.

 How is Chicago Jesuit Academy funded?